 Over time, black toenails fall off and are replaced by a new nail.
 The process can take several weeks and for some can be painful.
 Don’t try to remove the nail yourself, leave that up to a professional.
 You should also avoid drilling into the nail to remove pressure; it won’t help and may hurt and cause more damage.

-The best way to deal with the problem is avoid getting black toenails in the first place.
-First make sure your shoes fit properly.
+The best way to deal with the problem is to avoid getting black toenails in the first place.
+First, make sure your shoes fit properly.
 A typical running shoe often needs to be half a size larger than regular street shoes to give your feet enough room in the toebox.
 If you have a running store nearby, it pays to have your feet checked and sized by a professional.
 You might need to have more than one size shoe, depending on the weather.
 Second, keep your toenails trimmed so they don’t rub or press against the shoe.
-Finally make sure your laces are tight enough to prevent slipping forward if you do a lot of downhill running.
+Finally, make sure your laces are tight enough to prevent slipping forward if you do a lot of downhill running.

 Can I run when I’m having my period?

 It’s a myth that women shouldn’t run during their monthly cycle.
 Unless you’re experiencing severe problems or complications (in which case you should see a doctor), running can help reduce some of the negative symptoms.
 All that movement increases blood flow to the kidneys and makes you pee more, reducing bloating and cramps.
 Running can also elevate your mood, and who wouldn’t be happier if bloating and cramps were reduced?

 To help calm your fears, when you’re training for a race you should plan a run when you’ve got your period.
 A couple of test runs can help you feel more secure in case it happens on a planned race day.
 For more comfort and to avoid chafing, running coaches recommend tampons rather than pads.
 Remember to bring an extra one along if you’re going on a long run.